PM Shehbaz announces Rs4bn for mapping damage, reconstruction of GB after floods

 PM Shehbaz said he had directed the chairman of the National Disaster Management Authority to conduct mapping of the damages and submit a report in this regard, adding that he would visit the area in August.

-Earlier, the prime minister distributed cheques containing compensation amount among the family members of those who lost their loved ones in the recent rains and floods.
+Earlier, the prime minister distributed cheques containing compensation amounts among the family members of those who lost their loved ones in the recent rains and floods.

 Chief Minister Gilgit Baltistan Haji Gulbar Khan, in his remarks, highlighted the damages, rescue and relief activities in the region after recent floods.